-Find the Cheapest Insurance Quotes in Your Area
+Find Cheap Homeowners Insurance Quotes in Your Area

 A person cannot come into your home, slip because their shoes are untied, then sue you for medical damages.
-They can however sue you if they fell because your stairs were unsafe, or your carpets were not properly secured, or your floor was wet and you did not inform them.
+They can, however, sue you if they fell because your stairs were unsafe, or your carpets were not properly secured, or your floor was wet and you did not inform them.

-- A person slipping on your unshoveled driveway
+- A person slipping on your unshoveled driveway.

-- A person trips on a skateboard hidden under clutter
+- A person trips on a skateboard hidden under clutter.

-- A person falls over a loose nail in the floorboards
+- A person falls over a loose nail in the floorboards.

-- A person trips over unkempt tree roots in your backyard
+- A person trips over unkempt tree roots in your backyard.

-Most homeowners policies offer a minimum of $100,000 of liability insurance, which is separate from the coverage that protects the structure of your home or your property.
+Most homeowners policies offer a minimum of $100,000 of liability insurance, which is separate from the coverage that protects the structure of your home or property.
 Given the cost of medical and legal expenses, $100,000 may not be enough for most homeowners to be properly insured against liability suits.